 For name server intensive environments, there are two alternative configurations that may be used.
-The first is where clients and any second-level internal name servers query a main name server, which has enough memory to build a large cache.
-This approach minimizes the bandwidth used by external name lookups.
+The first is one where clients and any second-level internal name servers query a main name server, which has enough memory to build a large cache; this approach minimizes the bandwidth used by external name lookups.
 The second alternative is to set up second-level internal name servers to make queries independently.
 In this configuration, none of the individual machines needs to have as much memory or CPU power as in the first alternative, but this has the disadvantage of making many more external queries, as none of the name servers share their cached data.

-2.5 SUPPORTED OPERATING SYSTEMS
+2.5 Supported Operating Systems

-ISC BIND 9 compiles and runs on a large number of Unix-like operating systems and on Microsoft Windows Server 2003 and 2008, and Windows XP and Vista.
-For an up-to-date list of supported systems, see the README file in the top level directory of the BIND 9 source distribution.
+ISC BIND 9 compiles and runs on a large number of Unix-like operating systems and on Microsoft Windows Server 2012 R2, 2016, and Windows 10.
+For an up-to-date list of supported systems, see the PLATFORMS.md file in the top-level directory of the BIND 9 source distribution.